TNolan01/tommy1/README.md

 ​
 ### **Site Layout**

-<p>The initial layout for the site was created with wireframes developed in Balsamiq.
+<p>The initial front end layout for the site was created from the wireframes developed in Balsamiq.
 The wireframes can be viewed via the link below.</p>

 <br>